top of page

 Dom Bouffard is a London-born, Anglo-French composer and multidisciplinary artist working at the intersection of sound, performance and visual art.

-He has composed for theatre and contemporary dance with pioneering artists including Robert Wilson, Victoria Chaplin, Marianna Kavallieratos, Charles Chemin, and Adelaide Cioni, and collaborated with musical artists such as Lou Reed, Rufus Wainwright, Daniel Hope and Bryan Senti.
-His radio work WW1 was nominated for both the Kriegsblinden Prize and the Karl Sczuka Prize.
+Dom has composed for theatre and contemporary dance with pioneering artists including Robert Wilson, Victoria Chaplin, Marianna Kavallieratos, Charles Chemin, and Adelaide Cioni, and collaborated with musical artists such as Lou Reed, Rufus Wainwright, Daniel Hope and Bryan Senti.
+Bouffard's radio work WW1 was nominated for both the Kriegsblinden Prize and the Karl Sczuka Prize.

 As an artist, Bouffard’s work spans drawing, sculpture, installation, text, video and sound, as seen in his 2025 Arts Council England-funded exhibition [Un]Reliable Witness at GALLERY46.